JonathanBowker/AI-model-cards-template/README.md

  - **Use cases** - Are there any known model use cases that are especially fraught?
 This may connect directly to the intended use section of the model card

 ### 9. Caveats and Recommendations
-###### This section should list additional concerns that were not covered in the previous sections.
+This section should list additional concerns that were not covered in the previous sections.
+For example, did the results suggest any further testing?
+Were there any relevant groups that were not represented in the evaluation dataset?
+Are there additional recommendations for model use?
+What are the ideal characteristics of an evaluation dataset for this model?
- – **Caveats** - Are there any caveats that need to listed?
- – **Recommendations** - Are there any recommendations that shoudld to listed?

 # Model Card Sections
 ## 1. Model Details